-- Increase the frequency of readings to monitor and provide data to further evaluate the situation. - The solution will be executed with concurrence of Honeywell, the NYSDEC, and the Design Engineer.
+- Increase the frequency of readings to monitor and provide data to further evaluate the situation. - Consider installation of temporary sumps/pumps in affected areas with grade reversal, to the extent practicable. - Execute the solution with concurrence of Honeywell, the NYSDEC, and the Design Engineer.